Peter-SB/PySync-DJ/docs/Relase Notes.md

 # Release Notes

----

 ## Release 1.1 - Save As MP3

 This update introduces MP4 to MP3 conversion after the audio files are downloaded.
-This is because CDJs can read MP4 files.
-The files are converted with python library moviepy.
+This is because CDJs can't read MP4 files.
+The files now are converted to mp3.
+This is done with python library moviepy.
 The settings file was also updated (and the spotify client secret refreshed) for security and readability.

 ### Features